dean-jordan/NANSNA-Neuromorphic-Accelerators/README.md

 Within the NANSNA directory, all files were used to develop the architecture.
 Key files within each directory will be described below, allowing one to browse through the architecture.

 #### Activation
+The activation directory contains all activation functions which are used within NANSNA.
+This contains spiking and non-spiking activation functions.

+`relu.py`
+> Contains simple ReLU activation function.
+Used in feedforward networks in encoder and decoder.

+`softmax.py`
+> Contains softmax activation function for attention mechanism.

+`spiking_relu.py`
+> Contains spiking version of ReLU activation function for subnetwork ensemble.

 #### Neurons
+The neuron directory contains the neurons used in the spiking networks.

+`all_neuron_types.py`
+> Contains all four neuron types used within the network as a Python module.

+`residual_neuron_1.py`
+> Contains the first order recurrent leaky integrate-and-fire neuron.

+`residual_neuron_2.py`
+> Contains the second order recurrent leaky integrate-and-fire neuron.

+`subnetwork_neuron_1.py`
+> Contains the first type of neuron used within the residual subnetwork ensemble.

+`subnetwork_neuron_2.py`
+> Contains the second type of neuron used within the residual subnetwork ensemble.

 #### Loss
+The loss directory contains the novel loss function within the architecture and scripts to graph and test the loss function.

+`loss.py`
+> The custom loss function within NANSNA.

+`loss_test.py`
+> The script used to test the loss function for accuracy.

+`loss_graph.py`
+> The script used to use matplotlib to graph the loss function.

 #### Layers
+the layers directory contains every custom layer used within NANSNA.
+This is with the exception of simple layer types such as the nn.Linear() layer.

+`all_layer_types.py`
+> Contains every layer type packaged into a Python package for use within NANSNA.

+`integration_layer.py`
+> Contains the integration layer used to create neurosymbolic primitives.

+`encoder_recurrent.py`
+> Contains the non-spiking recurrent layer within the encoder.
+The same applies to the decoder.

+`symbolic_block.py`
+> While not a layer, this contains the full module for neurosymbolic programming primitives within the architecture.

+`adapter_subnetwork.py`
+> While also not a layer, contains the module for loading and using adapter-based learning within the subnetwork ensemble.

 #### Encoder
+The encoder directory contains code for creating the encoder blocks.
+These blocks are non-spiking and contain an attention mechanism, feedforward network, and have the ability to load adapters into the subnetwork ensemble.
+One adapter is used per subnetwork.
+In addition, the encoder processes symbolic primitives.

+`encoder.py`
+> Contains the full encoder block.

+`encoder_attention.py`
+> Contains the attention mechanism for within the encoder.

+`encoder_symbolic.py`
+> Implements the symbolic blocks within the encoder.

+`encoder_feedforward.py`
+> Processes input into low-level inputs and loads adapters into subnetwork ensemble.

 #### Decoder
+The decoder directory contains code for creating the decoder blocks.
+These work similarly to the encoder blocks.
+However, the feedforward network does not load adapters into the subnetwork ensemble.

+`decoder.py`
+> Contains full decoder block.

+`decoder_feedforward.py`
+> Processes low-level input back into output.

+`decoder_symbolic.py`
+> Fully processes symbolic outputs back into high-level features.

 #### Subnetwork
+The subnetwork directory contains code to create a subnetwork ensemble between the encoders and decoders.

+`subnetwork_block.py`
+> Groups multiple layers together to create ResNet-like identity blocks for creating subnetworks.

+`subnetwork.py`
+> Groups multiple blocks together to create a residual subnetwork.

+`subnetwork_ensemble.py`
+> Groups multiple subnetworks together to create a full subnetwork ensemble.

 #### Testing